Learn how to verify tracking implementation using IDE console logs, the QT tracking verification tool, and QT analytics modules.

 [CIE10001]: refers to the code of the log FAQ.
 You can also find the corresponding solution through the FAQ document.

 The specified AppKey is invalid.
-Apply for an AppKey on the official website to avoid affecting the statistics of your app. : indicates the error message that prompts the developer to help the developer find the cause of the error.
+Apply for an AppKey on the official website to avoid affecting the statistics of your app. : the error message that helps the developer identify the cause.

 1.1.3 Small program